 Decisions on potential transfer students will be made by the Admissions Committee no later than June 1st.
 Any student who has submitted the complete transfer paperwork (application, grades, referrals, and standardized test scores) before May 1st will be notified of the Committee's decision by mail before June 1st.

 Families who wish to apply for tuition assistance, should their sons be admitted, may begin that process by reading the Financial Information and Tuition Assistance page on our website.

 Once a student is accepted, he will go through the normal registration process, which takes 3-4 weeks.
 Included in this process is the payment of a $250 registration fee.
 As part of this process, the Counseling Department and the student will meet to go over his transcripts and will work together to set up his academic schedule for the fall.

-Any transfer student who plays interscholastic athletics should presume that he will be ineligible at his new school for the first half of the season of any sport he played interscholastically at his previous school (i.e. intramurals do not count).
+Any transfer student who plays interscholastic athletics should presume that he will be ineligible at his new school for the second half of the season and any OHSAA sponsored tournaments of any sport he played interscholastically at his previous school (i.e. intramurals do not count).
 There are exceptions to this rule, but they are few and difficult to prove.

 Any student who transfers to Saint Ignatius and feels he meets one of the OHSAA criteria for an exception should state his case to the Athletic Director, Rory Fitzpatrick, by email at email@example.com as soon as possible after his official acceptance.
 The Athletic Director and the Admissions Director will then decide whether an exception, in fact, can be applied.
 Should that be the case, the Athletic Director and the Admissions Director will fill out the proper paperwork and work closely with the OHSAA to determine the athlete’s eligibility status at Saint Ignatius.